-Elements in Enterprise Architect can have internal requirements (responsibilities) which define what the element must accomplish.
-These can overlap or duplicate more formal requirements that the system in general must meet, so a modeler could decide to make an element's internal requirement into an external requirement element.
+Elements in Enterprise Architect can have internal requirements (responsibilities) that define what the element must accomplish.
+These can overlap or duplicate more formal requirements that the system in general must meet, so a modeler could decide to make an element's internal requirement into an external Requirement element.
 This is often done to allow a number of elements to implement the need expressed in the requirement.
 This can be achieved using the 'move external' function.

-On a diagram or in the Project Browser, select an element and:
+On a diagram or in the Browser window, select an element and:

-Ribbon Design > Element > Manage > Properties > Requirements Design > Element > Manage > Specific Properties Page > Requirements Context Menu Right-click on element Properties > Requirements or Right-click on element Properties Page Requirements Keyboard Shortcuts Alt+Enter : Requirements Shift+Alt+R Other Double-click on Element : Requirements
+Ribbon Design > Element > Responsibilities > Requirements Context Menu Right-click on element Properties Responsibilities > Requirements Keyboard Shortcuts Alt+Enter > Requirements Shift+Alt+R Other Double-click on element > Requirements